 The fortress (kale) is a constant presence in Bozcaada...

 Note that in high summer, advance reservations are absolutely necessary.
 You cannot just go to the island and be sure of finding a place to stay.

 Kale Pansiyon, İnönü Caddesi No: 69, owned by longtime hotelier Mr Coşkun Bilgi, has 14 comfortable guest rooms, a warm welcome, and a breakfast terrace with views of the castle and town.
 Highly recommended.
 More...

 Bozcaada has numerous other small pensions, guesthouses, and hotels from budget to luxury.
 Use the handy Hotel Search Box to check room rates, availability, location and facilities———>>>

 You'll notice harborside restaurants as you arrive by ferry.
 Walk inland from the harbor and you'll see lots more small cafés and restaurants.
 Wander around, find one you like, and begin the adoption process for finding "your" place on the island.

 Minibuses run regularly all year between Çanakkale and the village of Geyikli, ending their run at Geyikli İskelesi, the dock for ferryboats to Bozcaada.

 In season (May through September), there are direct buses from Istanbul and other cities to Geyikli İskelesi: get on the bus in the city, get off the bus and board the ferry.

-In June 2015, regulations were announced limiting vehicular traffic to and on Bozcaada during the summer tourism season from early June through mid-September.
+Regulations limit vehicular traffic to and on Bozcaada during the summer tourism season from early June through mid-September.
 To transport a car from the mainland to the island you must obtain a reservation in advance.
 Once on the island, you may drive directly through the town to other parts of the island, but you may not drive in the town center except when you return to the ferry.